sig-net/mpc/README.md

 1. Client uses `/user_credentials` endpoint to get the recovery PK.
 2. Client fetches latest nonce, block hash using obtained recovery PK.
 3. Client creates a delegate action with desired actions, such as add or delete key.
+4. Client serializes the delegate action and encodes it into Base64.
-4. Client gets the signature from the MPC system using `/sign` endpoint.
+5. Client gets the signature from the MPC system using `/sign` endpoint.
-5. Client sends the same delegate action to the relayer with obtained signature.
+6. Client sends the same delegate action to the relayer with obtained signature.

 ### Client integration